Skip to content

 Use async reads when the row may not be local:

-const report = await ablo.weatherReports.retrieve({ id: reportId });
+const report = await ablo.weatherReports.get({ id: reportId });

 const ready = await ablo.weatherReports.list({ where: { status: 'ready' } });